Welcome to Saturday’s Marlins (47-53, -24 RD) vs. Mets (62-37, +88 RD) game thread. Time to whip out the red Sugar Kings uniforms again.

 Use this Fish Picks link prior to every Marlins series to submit your predictions.
-The fourth inning of the contest runs from June 10 through June 29.
+The sixth inning of the contest has just begun and it runs through August 7.

 Marlins Starting Lineup